tmarfil/f5-proxy-protocol-gateway-irule/README.md

 ## Why This Matters

 Modern infrastructure often involves multiple layers of load balancing and proxying.
 A request might flow through:
-- A cloud provider's network load balancer (using Proxy Protocol)
+- A cloud provider's network load balancer (using PROXY Protocol)
 - Your F5 BIG-IP (expecting HTTP headers)
 - Backend applications (reading specific headers)

 Without translation, you lose visibility into the real client IP at some point in this chain.
 This affects security logging, rate limiting, geolocation, and any feature that depends on knowing the actual client address.

 We previously explored this challenge in ["Solving for true-source IP with global load balancers in Google Cloud"](https://community.f5.com/kb/technicalarticles/solving-for-true-source-ip-with-global-load-balancers-in-google-cloud/329397).
-The F5 Proxy Protocol Gateway iRule solves this problem by providing flexible transformation between different IP preservation methods.
+The F5 PROXY Protocol Gateway iRule solves this problem by providing flexible transformation between different IP preservation methods.

 ## What the iRule Does

-The F5 Proxy Protocol Gateway iRule provides:
+The F5 PROXY Protocol Gateway iRule provides:

 1. **Detection** of incoming client IP information from:
-   - TCP Proxy Protocol v1 (text-based)
+   - TCP PROXY Protocol v1 (text-based)
-   - TCP Proxy Protocol v2 (binary format)
+   - TCP PROXY Protocol v2 (binary format)
    - HTTP headers (X-Forwarded-For, X-Real-IP, CF-Connecting-IP)

 2. **Transformation** between formats:
-   - Proxy Protocol (v1/v2) → HTTP header
+   - PROXY Protocol (v1/v2) → HTTP header
    - HTTP header → HTTP header
-   - _Future: HTTP → Proxy Protocol (see community question below)_
+   - _Future: HTTP → PROXY Protocol (see community question below)_

 3. **Diagnostic headers** for troubleshooting the transformation process